 Does your child have

-If your child has been diagnosed with Agenesis of the Corpus Callosum, and you would like to participate in research, register now to be included in the study.
+If your child has been diagnosed with Dysgenesis, Agenesis or Hypoplasia of the Corpus Callosum, and you would like to participate in research, register now to be included in the study.

 Introduction to the